Cock a Leekie or cockaleekie soup is a Scottish Institution, a chicken & leek soup that features barley and prunes that tastes very "modern"!

 Barley would likely have been a much more common ingredient in the history of this recipe due to its relative affordability and ubiquity in Scotland.

-I use it because I prefer it, however brown rice is a perfectly acceptable substitution.
-Use a like for like amount and so long as you use whole grain rice, the cooking time remains the same.
+I use it because I prefer it; however, brown rice is a perfectly acceptable substitution.
+Use a like-for-like amount, and so long as you use whole-grain rice, the cooking time remains the same.

 Don't worry about having a bag leftover, I also use it in my classic rabbit stew to a very Italian orzotto, a risotto made with barley.